samuelpfchoi/RoboND-P2-Kinematics-Project/README.md

 * theta(i) (joint angle) = the angle from X(i-1) to X(i) measured about Z(i).

+#### Forward Kinematic

-#### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
+Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
 In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.

 The generalized Homogeneous Transformation matrix is defined as below:
 ```